axiomhq/do11y/README.md

 ### Framework selector drift

-CSS selectors are based on each framework's current DOM output and may break when frameworks release major updates that change class names or HTML structure.
+CSS selectors reflect each framework's current DOM output and may break when frameworks release major updates that change class names or HTML structure.
 The test suites (`test-live-sites.ts` and `test-queries.ts`) exist specifically to catch this.
 Run them periodically to verify selectors still match.

 ## Automatic sync to your docs repo